You know you want to. You know you should.

 I rely on image backups primarily because there’s no question about what’s in them: everything.
 But sometimes you don’t want to restore everything; you just want a single file, folder, or collection.
-Microsoft doesn’t make it obvious, but you can do that with a backup image you create using the Windows backup tool.
+You can do that from a backup image you created above.

 5. Set up File History

-With image backups under our belt, we can move on to more “in the background” backups in the form of File History.
-File History sets aside some amount of space on your hard disk (ideally an external hard disk, and possibly the same one containing your backup images) to which it writes copies of your data files each time they change.
-Using File History, you can recover a file as it was an hour ago, a week ago, or some time in between, depending on how often files change and how much space you’ve set aside for it.
+In addition to image backups, we can utilize more “in the background” backups in the form of File History.
+File History sets aside some amount of space on your hard disk (ideally an external hard disk, perhaps even the same one containing your backup images) to which it writes copies of your data files periodically as they change.
+Using File History, you can recover a file as it was an hour ago, a week ago, or sometime in between, depending on how often files change and how much space you’ve set aside for backups.

 6. Restore a file using File History